 "This," he growls, waving a hand around.
 "Everything here is according to his plan.
 All of it is always, always according to plan, no matter how smart you think you are, so let me give you some advice, lady—cooperate.
 Don't try to outsmart him.
 You ain't got shit on whatever's happening inside that skull of his."

 Well, I hadn't planned on trying to outsmart him.
-Then again, I also haven't been planning to see him ever again, but apparently… "What is going on?"
+Then again, I also haven't been planning to see him ever again, but apparently, that's far too much to hope for.
+As if you really had hope to begin with.
+"What is going on?"

 He sighs.
-I can see him arguing with himself internally—does he want to indulge me and therefore sort-of-kind-of acknowledge me as a human being, or does he want to threaten and growl and look tough and continue to be bored until whatever's about to happen happens?
-"He doesn't sleep," he says finally, apparently deciding in favor of the former.
+I can see his internal struggle playing out over his face—does he want to indulge me and therefore commit the probably-mortal sin of acknowledging me as a human being, or does he want to threaten and growl and look tough and continue to be bored until whatever's about to happen happens?
+"He doesn't sleep," he says finally.
 "I dunno if he can't or just doesn't.
 Lives on coffee for about six days and then finally crashes hard around the seventh.
 When he does sleep, he tends to do it best with some kind of a… security blanket."

 "Security blanket," I repeat flatly.